 The law on harassment does not cover marriage and civil partnership.

-As with bullying, the person being harassed might feel emotions including:
+As with bullying, the person being harassed might feel:

 For it to count as harassment, the unwanted behaviour must have either:

 For example, a group of men at work keep making offensive comments about a team member's age.
 This is making them feel humiliated and anxious about coming to work.
 This is likely to be harassment because of the team member's age.